Genivia/ugrep/README.md

       ug --filter='7z:7z x -so -si' PATTERN ...

   💡 the `ug+` command is the same as the `ug` command, but also uses filters to search PDFs, documents, and image metadata

+- Display horizontal context with option `-o` (`--only-matching`) and context options `-ABC`, e.g. to find matches in very long lines, such as Javascript and JSON sources:

+      ug -o -C20 -nk PATTERN longlines.js

+  💡 `-o -C20` fits all matches with context in 20 characters before and 20 charactess after a match (i.e. 40 Unicode characters total), `-nk` outputs line and column numbers.

 - Find approximate pattern matches with [fuzzy search](#fuzzy), within the specified Levenshtein distance